liurui39660/SNNDPC/README.md

 Some highlighted requirements.

-- Python: 3.8
+- Python: 3.8, because of `:=` syntax
-- Vcpkg
-    - Intel TBB: Optional, for parallelization
+- IntelTBB: Optional, for parallelization
 - OpenMP: Optional, for parallelization

 ## Customization